jhereu/node-global-storage/README.md

 ### Unset

-Deletes a variable from the global storage providing the name of it.
+Deletes a variable from the global storage providing the name of it. `flush` has the same effect but with all stored variables.

 ```
 globals = require('node-global-storage');